AjinkyaBhave/CarND_P4_DetectLanes/writeup_report.md

 3. *process_image.py*: low-level image processing for gradient and color thresholds, perspective transformation, and lane pixel identification.
 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The image below shows the application of the distortion correction to one of the test images (straight_lines2.jpg).
 ![Road Transformed][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+I experimented with various combinations of color and gradient thresholds to come up with the most robust method of detecting yellow and white lines under different lighting conditions and videos.
+Initially, the s-channel from HSV was used for yellow lines with the V-channel for white lines.
+However, that was noisy for the challenge video images.
+I finally converged on the solution as:
+- B-channel from LAB space for robust detection of yellow lines
+- Sobel filter in the x-direction for line detection
+- L-channel from HSL space on Sobel gradient image and normalisation for intensity

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+The low-level pipeline is implemented in process_image.py in threshold_image() (lines 98-106).
+The associated functions are also implemented in the same file.
+Here's an example of my output for this step. (note: this is from the first video frame of *project_video.mp4*)

-![alt text][image3]
+![Binary Output][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.